cookiedan42/pyLuminus/README.md

 - python
 - requests package --> pip install requests

+login
+type login when prompted for auth code
+enter nusstu\username and password
+magic happens

 <u>how to get auth header</u>
 open a logged in session of luminus
 press f12 to open devtools